edykim/tw-profile-finder/README.md

 ## Contributing

 Contributing is AWESOME!
-This is a toy project so may you can see some jokey codes and messages.
-[Please let me know using tickets](https://github.com/edykim/tw-profile-finder/issues) if you find any issue or idea may we can put into this tool.
+This is a toy project so may you can see some jokey messages or code structure.
+[Please let me know using awesome Github's issue tracker](https://github.com/edykim/tw-profile-finder/issues) if you find any issue or idea may we can put into this tool.

 ## License